 There's no minimum age for opening an IRA.
 Students can open one for themselves, and parents can open an account on behalf of their young children.
 Getting such an early start can help make hitting retirement goals easier later on.

-However, younger people also need to remember you can only fund an IRA with earned income — money you get from work — and you can only add up to a maximum of $5,500 a year.
+However, younger people also need to remember you can only fund an IRA with earned income — money you get from work — and you can only add up to a maximum of $6,000 a year (for 2019 and 2020).
 Earned income could come from a summer job, babysitting, mowing lawns and so on.
 It can't come from a gift, an allowance or a similar source of income.
-So if your 12-year-old son will earn $1,000 from his paper route in 2018, he can add up to $1,000 for the year to an IRA.
+So if your 12-year-old son will earn $1,000 from his paper route in 2020, he can add up to $1,000 for the year to an IRA.

 Early Career (22 to 35)